the music of sunday in the park with george

 The New York Times’ Frank Rich was virtually alone in giving the show a rave.
 “Stephen Sondheim and James Lapine demand that an audience radically change its whole way of looking at the Broadway musical,” he wrote.

-Read the full article by Matt Weinstock at Playbill
+Read the full article at New Line Theatre.

 the art of GEORGES SEURAT